-Whole wheat cranberry cream cheese muffins are a delicious and healthier treat for fall and winter!
+These cranberry cream cheese muffins are a delicious and healthier treat for winter time!

 Cranberries are one of those classic fall/winter foods that are so popular but seem difficult to cook with.

 I used to be intimidated by using fresh cranberries until I made my homemade cranberry sauce.